ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

 * Cap’n Proto: seemed like a bit bleeding edge.
 * MessgePack: my reading of Appendix E, it's quite stable but extension mechanism is in a dead end.
-* Protocol Buffers: pretty steap dependency, generated code, schema only interesting for event entries, not higher levels of the stack
+* Protocol Buffers: pretty steep dependency, generated code, schema only interesting for event entries, not higher levels of the stack

 [Appendix E. (Comparison of Other Binary Formats to CBOR's Design Objectives)](https://tools.ietf.org/html/rfc7049#appendix-E) also shows how CBOR compares to ASN.1/DER/BER, BSON and UBJSON.